aidgncom/fullscore/README.md

 Web technology has been a history of addition.
 More features, more data, more layers of saturation.
 The result?
 We load megabytes of analytics and security scripts, manage dozens of servers, and battle endlessly expanding complexity.

-Full Score chose a different path.
-With less than 8KB (3KB gzipped) of code, this document demonstrates how to implement.
+Full Score takes a different approach.
+Instead of piling on more features, it keeps only what matters with 3KB (min+gzip) of code that proposes a new direction for analytics.

 - **Serverless Analytics** with No Endpoints & 90% Cost Reduction
 - **Complete Cross-tab User Journey** Without Session Replay